Q: What is the Composition of Foods Integrated Dataset (CoFID)?

 A: Some of the nutrient values are 20-30 years old, and as such, the sampling documentation has been archived.
 For more recent surveys, links to the information can be found in report form on the ‘nutrients‘ page.

 Q: Where are the samples prepared and analysed?

-A: For the most recent analytical surveys, purchasing, sampling and storage of the samples has been organised and co-ordinated by IFR (UK) whilst accredited laboratories, specifically Eurofins and LGC, carry out the analysis.
+A: For the most recent analytical surveys, purchasing, sampling and storage of the samples has been organised and co-ordinated by the Quadram Institute (UK) whilst accredited laboratories, specifically Eurofins and LGC, carry out the analysis.